boringgeek/mastercoder/app/README.md

- a. long running app on containers  (Fargate)
+1. long running app on containers
-   i. dockerize pet clinic App
-   ii. add some secrets and config iii. service discovery iv. make it scalable
-   v. integrate load balancer
-   vi. integrate IAM
-   vii. enable logs
-   viii. emit custom metrics
-  b. event driven app on Serverless (Lambda)
+1. event driven app on Serverless
-  c. infrastructure as code
+1. infrastructure as code